Tha Lot-tree

 The other half pays the lottery overhead costs including salaries for the employees.

-Whats left after that goes back to the participating states.
-A link to some of the benefactors...
+Whats left goes back to participating states.
+A link to a long list of benefactors, by state...

 https://blog.jackpocket.com/where-lottery-money-goes-in-every-state/